 Amber Cobb is a Colorado based artist, living and working in the Denver area.
 In 2011 she received her M.F.A. in Sculpture from the University of Colorado at Boulder.
 Cobb has been exhibited in a number of exhibitions both nationally and internationally.
 This includes xiao shan xiao at the Hunan Province Art Museum in Kaifeng, China, Sweat Baby Sweat in Los Angeles, and Direct Connect in Berlin.
 She has shown in numerous exhibitions and institutions in the Colorado region including the Museum of Contemporary Art, Rocky Mountain College of Art and Design, Boulder Museum of Contemporary Art, and at RedLine.

 In 2013 Cobb participated in an artist residency at Demiurge Design where she created her most monumental sculpture to date.
 Her full size concrete mattress, As I Adapt was included in RedLine’s Not Exactly exhibition.
-During this same year she was included in the Biennial of Americas.
+During this same year, she was included in the Biennial of Americas.
 In 2014, Cobb’s mattress works were highlighted in New American Paintings, #114.
 Cobb is represented by Gray Contemporary in Houston, TX and by Gildar Gallery in Denver, CO.

 Gildar Gallery Denver, CO